ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. note::
     Examples in this subsection presume that the user is running Terminal.app with a bash shell environment.
 If this is not the case, users will need to adjust the commands to fit their command line application and shell environment.

-The ``build_macosx_gnu.env`` script initializes the module environment, lists the location of HPC-Stack modules, loads the meta-modules and modules, and sets compilers, additional flags, and environment variables needed for building the SRW App.
+The ``build_macos_gnu.env`` script initializes the module environment, lists the location of HPC-Stack modules, loads the meta-modules and modules, and sets compilers, additional flags, and environment variables needed for building the SRW App.
 The ``$HPC_INSTALL_DIR`` variable is set to the installation directory for the HPC-Stack.
-The ``srw_common`` file contains a list of specific libraries and modules to be loaded, and it is sourced from ``build_macosx_gnu.env``.
+The ``srw_common`` file contains a list of specific libraries and modules to be loaded, and it is sourced from ``build_macos_gnu.env``.

-Sample ``build_macosx_gnu.env`` contents appear below for Option 1.
-To use Option 2, the user will need to comment out the lines specific to Option 1 and uncomment the lines specific to Option 2 in the ``build_macosx_gnu.env`` file.
+Sample ``build_macos_gnu.env`` contents appear below for Option 1.
+To use Option 2, the user will need to comment out the lines specific to Option 1 and uncomment the lines specific to Option 2 in the ``build_macos_gnu.env`` file.
 Additionally, users need to verify that all file paths reflect their system's configuration.

 .. code-block:: console

-    # Setup instructions for macOS (build_macosx_gnu.env)
+    # Setup instructions for macOS (build_macos_gnu.env)

     module purge
     source /opt/homebrew/opt/lmod/init/profile   (Option 1)